 WAXY O'CONNORS, SOHO: Irish pub Waxy O'Connor's on Rupert Street has screens in every room of the six floor, four bar, venue.
 You can make a reservation for drinks or for food — think pies, burgers, fish & chips.

-JERUSALEM, FITZROVIA: Jerusalem Bar & Kitchen says it will be showing all matches, but you'll have to book ahead for one of the special deals — burger and beer for £10, or 8 bottles of beer for £20.
+JERUSALEM, FITZROVIA: Jerusalem Bar & Kitchen says it will be showing all matches, but you'll have to book ahead for one of the special deals — burger and beer for £10, or eight bottles of beer for £20.

 DE HEMS, SOHO: Despite the Netherlands failing to qualify this year, Dutch Cafe Bar De Hems is screening a variety of matches — booking recommended.

-PIANO WORKS, FARRINGDON: Usually a music venue, Piano Works pauses the microphone to screen these matches, with offers going on during the matches including cocktail hour, and special deals when a yellow or red card is given out — hopefully there's another Battle of Nuremberg to take advantage of.
+PIANO WORKS, FARRINGDON: Usually a music venue, Piano Works pauses the microphone to screen these matches, with offers going on during play, including cocktail hour, and special deals when a yellow or red card is given out — hopefully there's another Battle of Nuremberg to take advantage of.
 Booking recommended.

 THE WARWICK, PICCADILLY CIRCUS: It doesn't get much more central than Piccadilly Circus.
 This pub just around the corner will be screening a selection of matches — check whether they're showing your team.

-Where to watch the World Cup in North London
+Where to watch the World Cup in north London

 BELUSHI'S CAMDEN: Several Belushi's venues have special events and offers going on.
 In the Camden branch, The Striker package is available, offering two drink tokens and a burger for £25, plus dedicated waiting staff so you don't have to leave your seat mid-match.
 Booking recommended.

-Where to watch the World Cup in South London
+Where to watch the World Cup in south London